-The Cemetery is open for visitors every day of the year.

-3.1.
-The Cemetery is a place of peace and quiet reflection.
-It is also a workplace.
-Visitors to the site are welcome, but please respect the special nature of the site, the needs of other users, and safety factors.
-No games, sports, riding of bicycles, skateboards, and roller blades or similar are allowed in the Cemetery.
+- 3.1.
+The Cemeteries/Burial Grounds are open for visitors every day of the year. - 3.2.
+The Cemeteries/Burial Grounds are places of peace and quiet reflection.
+They are also workplaces.
+Visitors to the sites are welcome, but please respect the special nature of the site, the needs of other users, and safety factors.
+No games, sports, riding of bicycles, skateboards, and roller blades or similar are allowed in the burial grounds.
 No consumption of alcohol or drugs may take place within the burial grounds.
-The churchyard and cemetery are designated under the Public Spaces Protection (Dog Control) Order 2021 made by Bassetlaw District Council on September 2021.
-This means dog owners in Bassetlaw are required to: